-- c.
-Capacity currently allocated (see sub-paragraph j) as Annual NTS Exit (Flat) Capacity for any Day on or after the proposed date of release of the relevant Incremental Obligated Exit Capacity will not be Substitutable Capacity. - d.
-NTS Exit Capacity required as a result of demand forecasts provided via Exit Capacity Planning processes as per Standard Special Condition A57 and the Exit Capacity Planning Guidance, will not be Substitutable - e.
-Except where the further provisions of this paragraph 22 apply, capacity that has previously been substituted to an NTS Exit Point will be Substitutable Capacity from the date where future quantities of that capacity are unsold, and not reserved at that recipient NTS Exit Point. - f.
-Because substitution of capacity is indefinite, capacity that has already been substituted from a donor NTS Exit Point will not be available as Substitutable Capacity in respect of that donor NTS Exit Point on subsequent occasions. - g.
-Any Incremental Exit Capacity released as a result of long term signals received in accordance with UNC and the ExCR that has subsequently become unsold will not be Substitutable Capacity until that incremental capacity is re-classed, for the purposes of the Licence, as Non-incremental Obligated Exit Capacity11. - h.
+- d.
+Capacity currently allocated (see sub-paragraph j) as Annual NTS Exit (Flat) Capacity for any Day on or after the proposed date of release of the relevant Incremental Obligated Exit Capacity will not be Substitutable Capacity7. - e.
+Except where the further provisions of this paragraph 19 apply, capacity that has previously been substituted to an NTS Exit Point will be Substitutable Capacity from the date where future quantities of that capacity are unsold, and not reserved at that recipient NTS Exit Point. - Because substitution of capacity is indefinite, capacity that has already been substituted from a donor NTS Exit Point will not be available as Substitutable Capacity in respect of that donor NTS Exit Point on subsequent occasions. - g.
+Any Incremental Exit Capacity released as a result of long term signals received in accordance with UNC and the ExCR that has subsequently become unsold will not be Substitutable Capacity until that incremental capacity is re-classed, for the purposes of the Licence, as Non-incremental Obligated Exit Capacity. - h.
 For each NTS Exit Point the quantity of Substitutable Capacity will be the lowest value, determined in accordance with this paragraph, for any Day from the proposed date for the substitution to be effective, i.e. the date of release of the relevant Incremental Obligated Exit Capacity. - i.
-Any Exit Capacity at a notional exit point created as a result of Exit Capacity Revision (see Chapter 3) shall be Substitutable Capacity. - j.
-Where there are valid12 applications for capacity (including agreed and signed PARCAs and IP PARCAs) received in the same application period (for the purposes of this Statement, Phase 113 and Phase 2 of a PARCA/IP PARCA shall be considered an "application period") as the application(s) for which capacity substitution is being considered, any Exit Capacity identified as being required to be allocated to (or reserved for) Users (or PARCA/IP PARCA Applicants) to satisfy those applications shall not be Substitutable Capacity.
+Any Exit Capacity at a notional exit point created as a result of Exit Capacity Revision (see Chapter 3) shall be Substitutable Capacity. - Where there are valid8 applications for capacity (including agreed and signed PARCAs) received in the same application period (for the purposes of this Statement, Phase 1 and Phase 2 of a PARCA shall be considered an "application period") as the application(s) for which capacity substitution is being considered, any Exit Capacity identified as being required to be allocated to (or reserved for) Users (or PARCA applicants) to satisfy those applications shall not be Substitutable Capacity.
 This ensures that any capacity requested, but not allocated (or reserved) at the time of the substitution analysis, is not considered as Substitutable Capacity if it is required to satisfy applications for capacity at that NTS Exit Point at that time. - k.
-Consistent with paragraph 80, and subject to paragraph 22j, where valid adhoc and PARCA Applications are received for Enduring Annual NTS Exit (Flat) Capacity, any available unsold Non-incremental Obligated Exit Capacity required to satisfy the application shall, except where paragraph
+Consistent with paragraph 76, and subject to paragraph 19j, where valid adhoc and PARCA applications are received for Enduring Annual NTS Exit (Flat) Capacity, any available unsold Non-incremental Obligated Exit Capacity required to satisfy the application shall, except where paragraph 191 applies, be Substitutable Capacity.
+This ensures that capacity required for substitution cannot be sterilised by an ad-hoc or PARCA application unless backed up by a financial commitment as detailed in paragraph 191. - I. Any Exit Capacity at NTS Exit Points in respect of which a User or Reservation Party has made a financial commitment shall not be Substitutable Capacity.
+The financial commitment must be in respect of